nikolas-claussen/blender-tissue-cartography/README.md

     - `conda activate blender_tissue_cartography`
     - `pip install -e .`

-5. (Optional) Install extra python libraries for `pymeshlab` and `open3d` which are required for some advanced functionality (remeshing and smoothing from within python, dynamic surfaces in time-lapse microscopy).
+5. (Optional) Install extra python libraries for `pymeshlab`, `trimesh`, or `open3d` which are required for some advanced functionality (remeshing and smoothing from within python, dynamic surfaces in time-lapse microscopy).

     - `pip install pymeshlab` - Note that this package is not available on new ARM Apple computers.
+    - `pip install trimesh[easy]` - Install if `pymeshlab` is not available
-    - `pip install open3d`
+    - `pip install open3d` - Install if neither `pymeshlab` or `trimesh` work for you

 6. (Optional) If you plan on developing/extending the code, install [nbdev](https://nbdev.fast.ai/)